-Chen Palmer, in conjunction with the Superdiversity Centre, reviews organisations and identifies suitable male comparators from which pay equity comparisons are made.
+Chen Palmer, in conjunction with the Superdiversity Centre, reviews organisations and identifies suitable gender comparators from which pay equity comparisons are made.
 Chen Palmer is also able to assist employers, employees, and unions in bringing and responding to pay equity claims at every stage of the process from filing through to settlement.

 In 2016 Chen Palmer represented the New Zealand College of Midwives in landmark pay equity proceedings against the Ministry of Health.
 Chen Palmer argued on behalf of the College that the Ministry unlawfully discriminated against midwives on the basis of sex by failing to remunerate them in accordance with comparable occupations, including general practitioners and community pharmacists.
 The proceedings resulted in a historic pay equity settlement, which saw community based midwives receiving a 6 per cent pay increase and greater involvement in designing pay structure and working conditions.